 Finding food at Camping World Stadium is easy.
 For those in the suite levels, the food options are incredibly plentiful.
 The main suite in the recently renovated west side of the stadium features a full-service bar and buffet, and outside of that suite are several bars with comfortable tables, chairs, and couches.

-In the main concourse, the north end zone features a taco stand as well as some other food options.
-For the majority of food vendors, a quality hot dog will cost you $4.50, while a chef’s choice game day hot dog costs $7.
+In the main concourse the north end zone features a taco stand as well as some other food options.
+For the majority of food vendors a quality hot dog will cost you $4.50, while a chef’s choice game day hot dog costs $7.
 Nachos are $5, Popcorn is $4.50, peanuts run $4.75, and a large pretzel costs $4.
-In addition, arepas are available all over the stadium, for fans to get a taste of Florida.
+In addition, arepas are available all over the stadium for fans to get a taste of Florida.
 But the best food option remains anything from the 4 Rivers BBQ booths, a local barbecue chain that has gained popularity in recent years thanks to its quality meats and sauces.

 For beverages, a regular beer (Bud Light or Budweiser) costs $8, a large beer runs $11, and an import beer (Stella Artois) costs $11.
 Bottled water runs $5, while a bottled soda will cost you $5.50.

 What can you say about downtown Orlando?
 With Camping World Stadium within walking distance of downtown, fans can park in any of the various lots and garages downtown, then walk to and from the stadium along Church Street, the hub of Orlando’s rebirth as a foodie and entertainment destination.
-The City of Orlando has also become a sports-thirsty destination over the last few years – with the explosion in popularity of Orlando City SC and a renewed interest in the Orlando Magic, the City Beautiful loves sports.
+The City of Orlando has become a sports-thirsty destination over the last few years – with the explosion in popularity of Orlando City SC and a renewed interest in the Orlando Magic, the City Beautiful loves sports.

 There are suburbs to the west of Camping World Stadium, with the downtown city center on the east.
-There are tons of hotels nearby, and since the venue sits next to I-4, getting to other resorts and hotels in the greater Orlando area is not hard to do.
+There are tons of hotels nearby, and since the venue sits next to I-4, getting to other resorts and hotels in the greater Orlando area is not hard to do either.

 Because half of the upper bowl is closed off, the crowd size is naturally limited for the Camping World Bowl.
-However, being a bowl game, the fans are going to be energized without must provocation already, and the lower bowl at Camping World Stadium is pretty large anyway.
-The crowd still explodes with cheers, and the event is one of the most family-friendly games around.
+However, being a bowl game the fans are going to be energized without much provocation already, and the lower bowl at Camping World Stadium is pretty large anyway.
+The crowd here still explodes with cheers, and the event is one of the most family-friendly games around.

 Return on Investment 4